Achievable logoAchievable logo

 Curve sketching

 You may have sketched general shapes of polynomial, rational, exponential, and other functions in Precalculus by finding intercepts and end behavior.
-With calculus, you can sketch more accurate graphs because derivatives tell you where the function increases/decreases and where it changes concavity.
+Calculus allows you to sketch more accurate graphs by analyzing a function’s behavior.

 To sketch the shape of a function:

-1. Find domain, x and y-intercepts, and asymptotes (if any)
+1. Find its domain, intercepts, and asymptotes (if any)

 2. Find critical points (1st derivative f′)